 One of the most frequent issues with weddings can be your guest list.
 You end up adding a plus one for your cousin, or inviting someone you don’t really know very well because they invited you to their wedding when you were small.
 Or maybe you feel obliged to invite the auntie-who’s-not-really-your-auntie that your mum is friends with to prevent fall outs.
 The benefit of telling people it’s a small wedding is sticking to your inner circle of friends and family.
 You can really stick to inviting people you genuinely care about and want to have in attendance.
 Result?
 Less stress all round.

-If you’ve not booked a venue yet, smaller numbers mean there’s a whole load of amazing small venues to consider.
+If you’ve not booked a venue yet, smaller numbers mean there’s a whole load of amazing small Scottish wedding venues to consider.
 There are some really unique small Scottish wedding venues, such as this Dunnottar Castle wedding.
 Alternatively, if you’ve got a big stately home already booked, why not go ahead and indulge in a more spacious opulent setting?
 Those Victorian aristocrats didn’t squeeze into tiny spaces.
 Lachlan Castle made a brilliant unique small wedding venue.
 Alternatively, just head for the great outdoors – much like this Scottish micro wedding in the Pentlands.
+The Bothy in Glasgow is a very cool and relaxed venue that’s popular with a lot of couples looking for a small intimate wedding in Scotland.
+You can also have a look at the photographs from this Glasgow micro wedding at the Bothy too.
+Alternatively, if you want a bit more luxury but still want to keep it small, check out this elopement at Glenapp Castle.

 If you’re after a wedding without all the protocol and formality, then small weddings are brilliant.
 No etiquette over who removes their hat first, no order required for a receiving line.
 Just a lovely, cosy intimate wedding.